Michael J. Rosen

-Michael J. Rosen (born September 20, 1954), is an American writer, ranging from children's picture books to adult poetry and to novels, and editor of anthologies ranging almost as broadly.
-He has acted as editor for Mirth of a Nation and 101 Damnations: The Humorists' Tour of Personal Hells, and his poetry has been featured in The Best American Poetry 1995.
+Michael J. Rosen (born September 20, 1954), is an American author, editor, illustrator, and visual artist.
+He has written books for children and adults, including picture books, poetry, nonfiction, and fiction, and has edited works of humor and the writings of James Thurber.
+His poetry has been featured in The Best American Poetry 1995.

 Early life

 Rosen was born in Columbus, Ohio, the eldest of Marvin and Nona Rosen's three children.
-He spent his childhood exploring the wilderness around the former pasture in which his parents had built their house and taking drives through the country with his family.
-His childhood, and part of his adulthood, were also filled with summer camp, an institution which he attended as a camper from age four to thirteen and as a counselor from fourteen to twenty-six.
-Rosen was never the type to play well in team activities; he states that the more solitary activities at camp "spared me the uneasiness I felt when playing team sports like Little League or spending phys ed class time waiting to be chosen, wishing to be elsewhere.
-That dread of being singled out lingered through middle school.
+His childhood, and part of his adulthood, were filled with summer camp, an institution which he attended as a camper from age four to thirteen and as a counselor from fourteen to twenty-six.
+Rosen didn't enjoy team activities; he states that the more solitary activities at camp "spared me the uneasiness I felt when playing team sports ...
 I never realized that almost everyone there harbored some reason to feel uncomfortable."
-Perhaps a contributing factor was the bullies who harassed him through his school years.
-His favorite place at school was the art room, where he spent all his free time during school hours; after school Rosen would continue with his artistic inclinations through drawing, collecting comics, and spending parts of his weekend at the advertising agency operated by his best friend's father.
-His parents, a loving couple, were very supportive in all his pursuits, as were several of his teachers and neighbors.
+He was bullied through his school years.
+His favorite place at school was the art room, where he spent his free time; after school Rosen would continue with his artistic inclinations through drawing, collecting comics, and spending time at the advertising agency operated by his friend's father.

-After he graduated from high school, Rosen chose to go to Kent State University for a year before transferring into the pre-med program at Ohio State University.
-He finished up as an animal behavior major in 1976 and attended St. George's University School of Medicine in Grenada for a short time before going on to work as an instructor for Ohio State University through 1985.
+Rosen went to Kent State University for a year before transferring into the pre-med program at Ohio State University.
+He finished as an animal behavior major in 1976 and attended St. George's University School of Medicine in Grenada before working as an instructor for Ohio State University through 1985.
 During that time, he also attended Columbia University, earning his Masters in poetry in 1981.